 Cancer

 Research studies show an association between alcohol consumption and several types of cancer.
-The more alcohol a person drinks—particularly the more alcohol a person drinks regularly over time—the higher the likelihood of developing an alcohol-associated cancer.
+The more alcohol a person drinks—particularly the more alcohol a person drinks regularly over time—the higher the likelihood of developing alcohol-associated cancer.
 Researchers believe that alcohol is converted into acetaldehyde, a potential carcinogen.
 Cancer of the mouth, throat, esophagus, liver, colorectal region, and breast have all been linked to heavy alcohol use.

 Brain